SatelCreative/eslint-plugin/packages/eslint-config-theme/README.md

-# Satel react eslint config
+# Satel shopify theme eslint config

 For more general documentation on using and configuring eslint please see the root of this repo [here](https://github.com/SatelCreative/eslint-plugin)